 Lastly, our third team is working in cities with a vision to reach out to underserved areas in their country.
 This team aims to start an art as mission gallery in fall 2017 in order to reach out to the community and facilitate discipleship relationships.
 Outside of art, the team uses language teaching and ministry training to engage with locals.
 Entrepreneurs with business experience are welcome to come begin new business that can support local communities.
 After sending one local family to serve missionally in another country this year, the team is excited to grow its capacity for training and sending local believers.
 The team is also eager to expand into tourism and outdoor pursuits businesses.

 The teams in this field regularly receive interns, skill-share participants, and gap year participants.
 The internship program includes attending language school, living with team members, attending local churches, getting to know ministry training students, and participating in regular ministries, and using individual skills (ex: programming) to help with various projects.

-All long-term members joining any of our teams must complete long-term training in the US, the UK, or Venezuela prior to going to the field.
+All long-term members joining any of our teams must complete long-term training in the US or UK prior to going to the field.
 Once on the field, new team members spend the first two years of their time on the field focused on language learning.
 During this time, new team members will also be involved with other ministries established by the long-term team.
 Whichever country new members join, they will focus from the beginning on befriending other Christians and getting to know non-Christians through the teams’ ministries.
 It’s very important for new team members to be flexible and to come as learners.